Janet Jackson Not Performing At Rock & Roll Hall Of Fame Induction After ‘Leaving Neverland’ Backlash

 The fallout from the film has caused MJ’s music sales and streaming to decline, and some radio stations to ban his music from the airwaves.

-The Simpsons also pulled an early episode that Michael lent his voice to, and the showrunner of the series says he now believes that Jackson could have used the episode to help him groom his allegedly victims.
+The Simpsons also pulled an early episode that Michael lent his voice to, and the showrunner of the series says he now believes that Jackson could have used the episode to help him groom his alleged victims.

 Many of Michael’s family members have spoken out in defense of the late singer.
 However, Janet Jackson has not publicly spoken about the documentary or the accusations against her brother, and all eyes will seemingly be on her during her Rock and Roll Hall of Fame induction on Friday night.